khairunisa-ibrahim/Ibrahim-Massaly-2023/README.md

   ![image](https://user-images.githubusercontent.com/60552089/184725087-15238505-1cd9-4a29-a419-587a3303edb5.png)

   ### Analysis of calcium transients in non-contingent (experimenter-controlled) dHPC stimulation (Fig 4A-D; SFig 1E-H).
-1) Open the Photometry and experimenter folder and download both the example data folder (FP_Experimeter_Example-220602-162235) and the Matlab code (PhotometryZScoreAnalysis_forScore_experimenter_15Aug22).
+1) Open the `Photometry and experimenter` folder and download the Matlab code (PhotometryZScoreAnalysis_forScore_experimenter_15Aug22).
+2) Download both the example data folder from [this link](https://wustl.box.com/s/tacboojptlf621ndnv26f6iyd4t65k83)
-2) Ensure that the example data folder copied into MATLAB\TDTMatlabSDK\Examples\ directory.
+3) Unzip the example data folder and ensure that folder is copied into MATLAB\TDTMatlabSDK\Examples\ directory.
-3) Open the code (PhotometryZScoreAnalysis_forScore_experimenter_15Aug22) in your Matlab program.
+4) Open the code (PhotometryZScoreAnalysis_forScore_experimenter_15Aug22) in your Matlab program.
-4) Ensure that the BLOCKPATH is reading from the correct data folder, which is in this case is 'FP_Experimeter_Example-220602-162235'
+5) Ensure that the BLOCKPATH is reading from the correct data folder, which is in this case is 'FP_Experimeter_Example-220602-162235'
 ![image](https://user-images.githubusercontent.com/60552089/184731992-51935248-16fe-47db-9e8c-917a4bf99cc7.png)
-5) In this code, variable value is 1 which has been paired with experimenter delivered stimulation.
+6) In this code, variable value is 1 which has been paired with experimenter delivered stimulation.
 ![image](https://user-images.githubusercontent.com/60552089/184732278-8c16c8e6-9554-499a-96b2-4b9e184827db.png)
-6) Run the code!
+7) Run the code!
-7) You should get the following output in a separate window:
+8) You should get the following output in a separate window:
   (Top Left): Epoch Response from both 470 and 405 channels with onset at 0s (Top Right): Z-Score heatmap for all the trials recorded in this example data (Bottom Left): Z-Score Epoch Response for all trials